Renaissance: Investigating the Pretraining of Vision-Language Encoders: Renaissance: A Versatile Vision-Language Modeling Framework

 \item \textbf{Visual Question Answering} In this task a model is presented with an image and a question pair and must choose the correct answer from a given set possible choices or generate a free-form answer.
 The visual question answering task (also called VQA) was introduced in \citet{antol2015vqa}.
-This task is commonly benchmark in the vision-language field and is also quite challenging.
-An example from the dataset can be seen in Figure~\ref{fig:vqa}.
+This task is a commonly used benchmark in the VL field and is also quite challenging.

 \end{enumerate}